 - Inhalant – Pollen, cigarette smoke, dust mites, moulds.

 - Insect – Fleas are the most common cause of insect allergy, but other insects such as mosquitos can also cause an allergic reaction.

 - Crusting along the cat’s back, close to the base of the tail, and around the head and neck

 - Raw and inflamed skin, especially on the inside of the hind legs

 - Vomiting or diarrhea

-- Skin prick testing: An area of skin is shaved and a number of common allergens are introduced to the skin to see if a reaction occurs to one or more.
+- Skin prick test: An area of skin is shaved and several common allergens are introduced to the skin to see if a reaction occurs to one or more.

 - Avoidance of the allergen where possible.

 - Diligent flea control on both the cat and inside the home.

 - Change to a hypoallergenic diet for cats with food allergies.
 If storage mites are the cause, switching to a canned or raw diet will resolve the allergy.